tarantool/doc/doc/platform/ddl_dml/performing_migrations_tt.rst

 that happens in any step of the ``scenario`` causes the entire migration to fail.

 Migrations are executed in the lexicographical order.
-Thus, it's convenient to use filenames that start with ordered numbers to set the migrations order, for example:
+Thus, it's convenient to use filenames that start with ordered numbers to define the migrations order, for example:

 .. code-block:: text